patternfly/patternfly/README.md

 - CSS developers should ensure that animation is well documented and communicated to the respective React developer.
 - Once the component/enhancement is complete it should receive sign off from a visual designer who can then update the master sketch file with any changes.

-## Experimental components
+## Beta components

-When creating a brand new component, it should be released as experimental in order to get feedback.
+When creating a brand new component, it should be released as beta in order to get feedback.
 This results in the css not being bundled into the full distribution (`patternfly.css`), but the component level css is still included in the npm package for usage.

-To make a component experimental - modify the `experimental-features.js` file in the root and add an entry that looks like the following:
+To make a component beta - modify the `beta-features.js` file in the root and add an entry that looks like the following:

 ```javascript
 {